-Co-facilitated by members of our core and ally team members, Ally/Advocate Training Camp is a 2-day knowledge and skills-based class, designed to help people who want to be better allies for transgender and non-binary people in their personal life, professional life and community, but want to be better prepared to do so.
+Co-facilitated by members of our core and ally team members, Ally/Advocate Training Camp is a 2-day in-person/3-day online knowledge and skills-based class, designed to help people who want to be better allies for transgender and non-binary people in their personal life, professional life and community, but want to be better prepared to do so.

 ALLY/ADVOCATE TRAINING CAMP (ATC)

 The registration fee for this ATC includes family style lunches from local businesses, snacks and beverages throughout the course, and access to the TTI Alumni private Facebook group upon completion of the course, and a contribution towards supporting those who are otherwise financially not able to attend.